Switch pitcher: 20th century

 No pitcher in the American League or National League is known to have switch pitched in a game in the 20th century until Greg A. Harris of the Montreal Expos in 1995.
 Harris, a natural right-hander, said in 1986 that he was capable of pitching with either arm in a game.
 He did not throw left handed in a regular season game until September 28, 1995, the penultimate game of his career.
 Pitching for Montreal against the Cincinnati Reds in the ninth inning, Harris retired Reggie Sanders pitching right handed, then switched to his left hand for the next two left-handed batters, Hal Morris and Eddie Taubensee.
 Harris walked Morris but got Taubensee to ground out.
 Harris then went back to his right hand to retire Bret Boone with another groundout to end the inning.

 Jamie Irving was primarily a right-handed pitcher for the Johnstown Steal of the independent Frontier League from 1995 to 1998, but occasionally threw left handed.
 He had switch pitched for Harvard, where he started back-to-back games, first as a righty then as a lefty, and served as his own reliever as a lefty after starting a game as a right-handed pitcher.
 He switch pitched in high school, though he had elbow surgery his sophomore season, limiting him to being a lefty.

 21st century

 Pat Venditte pitched with both arms in the major leagues from 2015 to 2020.
 He was drafted by the New York Yankees in 2008 and pitched for six different MLB teams as a reliever, appearing in 61 games with a 4.73 earned run average (ERA).

-Jurrangelo Cijntje was drafted by the Seattle Mariners in the first round of the 2024 MLB Draft.
+Jurrangelo Cijntje was drafted by the Seattle Mariners in the first round of the 2024 MLB draft.
 He pitched in High-A, Double-A, and the All-Star Futures Game in 2025.
 He threw primarily right handed, throwing left handed to some left-handed batters.
+In 2026, the Mariners classified him as solely a right-handed pitcher.